probablygab/nano-nn/README.md

 The MNIST dataset is very popular, but it is quite uniform when it comes to number configurations.
 That is, the network wasn't trained on numbers of different sizes or tilted numbers.
-If you draw a number in weird ways, the network can often not recognize it.
+If you draw a number in weird ways, the network may not recognize it.

 ## Customizing the Neural Network